 Special Policy Regarding Communication Between Instructor and Students: As I am a full-time teacher working 7:00 am until 3:00 pm weekdays and a graduate student with a full load of my own classes, I may not be able to answer emails or phone calls immediately.
 I will do my best to respond to communications in a timely manner.
 If you need to contact me, the best way to be sure of getting an answer is email.
-Please use the phone number only for emergencies.
+Please use the phone number for emergencies and other urgent situations.
 If you need to meet face to face, please arrange an appointment with me.
 I will generally try to be in my office 1 hour before class, but you are encouraged to check with me to be sure.

-- 2. Date Syllabus Prepared: August, 2011 - Text: Lever-Duffy, J. and McDonald, J. B. (2011).
-Teaching and learning with Technology (4th ed.).
+2. Date Syllabus Prepared: Dec, 2011

+3. Text: Lever-Duffy, J. and McDonald, J. B. (2011).
+Teaching and learning with

+Technology (4th ed.).
 Upper Saddle River, NJ: Pearson.

-Simpson, C. (2001).
+Simpson, C. (2010).
 Copyright for schools: A practical guide.
 (5th edition)